Even if you’ve just started your website, you’ve likely heard of Google Analytics, but what exactly is Google Analytics?

 - Conversion paths

-Model comparison is a very interesting new feature that comes with GA4.
+Model comparison is a very interesting new feature that comes with Google Analytics.
 Here you can view the differences between different attribution models.
 You can learn more about selecting your attribution models here.

 Conversion paths are a way to see how different attribution models contribute to each path.